 2. Paint each cube a different color, let dry.
 You'll likely need to do two coats of each color.

 3. Let fully dry.

 4. Spray with polyacrylic to seal.

 Here, we have the kid's playroom!
-The the color-block bookcase is a major focal piece with the colored shelves that add a playful element to the space.
-We didn't want to completely cover the color within the painted shelves, so we made sure to not OVER fill them.
+The color-block bookcase is a major focal piece.
+The painted shelves add a really fun and playful element to the space!
+We didn't want to completely cover the color within the painted shelves, so we made sure not to fill them too full.

 We used the bookcase as a cubby for toys, books, and games.
-We love it because it helps keep toys organized and helps keep clutter at bay while also being pretty to look at visually.
-It also makes it easy for kids to put their own things away because every item can have its own cube!
+We love it because it helps keep toys organized and clutter at bay while also being pretty to look at.
+It also makes it easy for kids to put their things away because every item has its own cube!

 We kept the artwork simple with a fun giraffe photograph on a white background, and then we added in lots of fun pillows, stools, and rugs to make the space cozy for kids.